 Kerr’s offering provides a complete customized wiring harness installed into the vehicle that not only connects the OEM installed lighting and siren, but also integrates the BIT13 panel into the vehicle to support the connection of many other components required to make the vehicle ‘Ready for Patrol’.

-As experts in upfitting, we have seen it all and we have seen that some dealers are very good at upfitting and some are not.
+As experts in up-fitting, we have seen it all.
+We have seen that some dealers are very good at up-fitting and some are not.
 We know that the industry is very much a “you get what you pay for” type of industry.
 Often products are substituted or not correctly installed.
-In fact, it is very difficult to examine the quality of the work as the most critical and complex work is hidden behind the reinstalled trim before you get to examine the workmanship.
+In fact, it is very difficult to examine the quality of the work as the most critical and complex work is hidden behind the reinstalled trim before you can examine the craftsmanship.

-Kerr often highlights gaps in an upfit as the specified components will not support the intended functionality.
-There is nothing worse than receiving a vehicle and it doesn’t work the way you required.
+Kerr often highlights gaps in an up-fit as the specified components will not support the intended functionality.
+There is nothing worse than receiving a vehicle and it doesn’t work the way you require.
 Working upfront early with Kerr on the specification and engineering will ensure that you “get what you pay for”.